AvivYaish/LUM/README.md

 ![Demonstration video](/demo.gif?raw=true "Demonstration video")

-Choose a matrix size, then input it's data.
+Choose a matrix size, then input it's data, or drag and drop a file containing the matrix data in the GNU Octave format.
 Choose a decomposition type and press "Decompose" to perform it.

 LU decomposes the given matrix M into a pair L,U such that M = LU, when L is lower triangular and U is upper triangular.